Torrez1998/AWS-IAM-PROJECT/README.md

 Condition Block (optional)
 ‍The circumstances under which the policy is in action.
 In this case, the condition is that the resource is tagged Env - development.
 This means specifying "Resource": "*" in the line above means all resources with the Env - development tag are impacted by your statement.

+you will usually always use an amazon template instead as it is best practice but for this i decided to make my own for more understanding on how it works.

 ![image](https://github.com/user-attachments/assets/ec5bc656-8d6a-48f5-a2a1-f4727b166fc4)

 click on next and fill in policy name and description then click "create Policy".